Do you know something better than exploring a country during a road trip?

 Schwarzwald, or the Black Forest, is a densely forested area and low mountain range in southwestern Germany, located in the state Baden-Württemberg.
 You can take many different walks here.
 Or you can drive along the Schwarzwald Hochstrasse.
 This is a 60 kilometer long winding road that takes you, via Freudenstadt to Baden-Baden, through coniferous trees and over hills with gorgeous views over the Rhine Valley and the Vosges.
 If you have the chance you should definitely drive by the Kreuzfelsenkurve, the sharpest curve in Schwarzwald.

 Burg Eltz or Eltz castle is one the most beautiful castles in Germany.
-It is located in Koblenz, not far from Cochem.
-The castle is located in Wierschem, in a valley of the Moselle.
+It is located in Wierschem, in a valley of the Moselle between Koblenz and Cochem.
 In this area you can also enjoy various walks through the Eltzerbos around the castle.
 There are walks of different lengths and levels of difficulty.

 Not far from Burg Eltz, in Mörsdorf, you’ll find the Geierlay Suspension bridge.
 With its 360 metres Geierlay is the second longest suspension rope bridge in Europe.
-Visiting this bridge is totally free!
+Visiting this bridge is totally free and definitely worth it!
+It is a thrilling adventure in a beautiful environment.